ovn-org/ovn-kubernetes/contrib/README.md

 - Windows Server 2016 build version 1709 (OS Version 10.0.16299.0)
 - Windows Server 2016 build version 1803 (OS Version 10.0.17134.0)

-Note: Minimum required ansible version is 2.4.2.0.
-The recommended version is 2.7.2.

-## Ports that must be opened on public clouds when using the playbooks
+## Ports that have to be opened on public clouds when using the playbooks

 The following ports need to be opened if we access the cluster machines via the public address.